VyperCore/bucket/docs/index.md

 ## Filtering coverage

+### Filtering by function

 Coverpoint and Covergroups may be filtered to allow coverage to run quicker.
 This is useful when working on a small subset of coverage and you don't want to run everything, or for follow-up regressions to exclude already saturated coverpoints.
+Below are the methods to include, restrict or exclude coverage which match the condition provided.

 | Function  | Description |
 |---|---|